 SAP has an eight-year history of lying about HANA.
-And SAP resources take great offense to be called out as lying.
-In fact, many SAP resources defend lying as exaggerating, and proposing that this is simply “strong marketing.”
-However, the article written by Greg McStravick of SAP and published in Forbes as a “BrandVoice” that we analyze here demonstrates that SAP can identify when lying is occurring, and that is when it is performed by a competitor.
+And SAP resources take great offense to being called out as lying.
+In fact, many SAP resources defend lying as exaggerating and proposing that this is “strong marketing.”
+However, the article written by Greg McStravick of SAP and published in Forbes as a “BrandVoice” that we analyze here demonstrates that SAP can identify when lying is occurring.
+That is when a competitor performs it.

 What is Forbes “Brand Voice?”

 Notice the designation of this article, as “SAP Brand Voice.”

 “Brand Voice” is apparently the euphemism that Forbes uses for paid content.
 As funding entities already have advertisements, it is unclear why “brands” require even more representation.
 However, this what happens when you sell your media entities to Chinese multinationals, as happened to Forbes in 2017.

 “It’s always satisfying to challenge new soundbites, especially when they mask the inadequacies that preceded them.
 Similarly, it would be easy to believe that big database companies like Oracle are leading the renaissance of their own industry.
 It just wouldn’t be true.
 Before we delve into the expected “our technology is better than their technology”debate, let’s remember why the argument itself is worth having.
 The short answer is because the entire global economy is built on technology.
 Every consumer served, job created and resource managed relies on the intersection of business and technology.